 Here you will find practical tips, underlying reasons of overeating/bingeing as well as suggestions of healthy foods to replace the high sugar, high salt ones you crave.

 Drink a glass of water before and after every meal.
 Eat fiber-rich foods.
 Use smaller plates and spoons.
 Sit properly, eat slowly and chew your food well.
 Avoid distractions like TV and music while eating.
 Cut down on sugar – it blocks the satiety signal.
 Get your calories from solid foods instead of beverages.
-When you order in, use a plate instead of eating directly from the bag.

 Do not mindlessly consume whatever you crave for.
 Eat only foods that make you feel good, nothing that does not define your body goals and nothing that makes you feel guilty later.
 Mindful eating is the trick.
 So, stick to relishing each and every bite you put into your mouth.

 Most of us have hardwired our brains to look forward to foods filled with fat, salt, and sugar.
 These types of foods release ‘feel good’ chemicals in the brain’s reward center and over time, we associate the subtle, yet pleasurable, change in mood with eating certain foods and we also become addicted to these foods.
-Here are a few quick tips to help break this cycle.
+Here are a few quick tips

 Make time for a meal, don’t rush.
 Be comfortable, isolate yourself from distractions and use small utensils.
 Take small bites, chew well and slowly.
 Deep breathe between bites and take a sip of water whenever needed.
 Practice mindful eating and focus on all your senses.
 Avoid foods that you are likely to gulp, serve yourself small portions and refill when needed.